Is Recycling Worth It?

 • A 14 watt CFL light bulb for 20 hours

-Not only can it cost a lot to recycle, it isn’t always efficient.
-The carbon footprint of recycling 40,000 plastic bottles is the same as one round trip ticket from NYC to London.
-And Recycling one ton of glass only saves one ton of carbon dioxide.
+Recycling can be costly and sometimes inefficient.
+For instance, the carbon footprint of recycling 40,000 plastic bottles is equivalent to just one round trip ticket from NYC to London.
+Similarly, recycling one ton of glass only saves one ton of carbon dioxide.

 5 Tips for Smarter Recycling